rust-aluvm

 Build Tests Lints codecov

-crates.io Docs unsafe forbidden MIT licensed
+crates.io Docs unsafe forbidden Apache-2 licensed

 Rust implementation of AluVM (arithmetic logic unit virtual machine) and assembler from Alu Assembly language into bytecode.